CasianBlanaru/typo3fluid-storybook-plugin/README.md

-# TYPO3 Storybook Fluid API
+# TYPO3 Storybook Fluid API Extension

 This TYPO3 extension provides an API to render TYPO3 Fluid templates and partials through HTTP/HTTPS requests.
 **Compatible with TYPO3 12.**